 Instagram is “predator’s paradise” according to three anti-sexual exploitation organizations.
 Defend Dignity in Canada, along with the National Center on Sexual Exploitation (United States) and Collective Shout (Australia), launched a campaign this month to call out problems on Instagram.
+[Update: The campaign is bringing some positive results, according to a Dec.
+19, 2019 post by NCOSE.]

 As part of our Three Questions Series we asked Glendyne Gerrard of Defend Dignity (an EFC partner group) to introduce the campaign.